Acizzia uncatoides

 Habitat

-Associated with Acacia and Albizia plants; in its range, occupies Australian where these leguminous trees occur.
+Associated with Acacia and Albizia plants; in its native range, occupies Australian where these leguminous trees occur.
 In invaded regions, found in highland forests of La Réunion dominated by Acacia heterophylla, as well as in various environments where planted or naturalized Acacia occur.

 Distribution

-to Australia; and established in multiple parts of the world including La Réunion (Indian Ocean) and the Azores (Portugal: Flores, Graciosa, Pico, Santa Maria, Terceira islands).
+Native to Australia; introduced and established in multiple parts of the world including La Réunion (Indian Ocean) and the Azores (Portugal: Flores, Graciosa, Pico, Santa Maria, Terceira islands).
 Distribution closely tracks that of its Acacia and Albizia plants.

 Diet